-King Edward I’s moniker was Longshanks, because he was so tall, but he could have justifiably been called Edward the Terrible, because he did some astoundingly horrific things in the name of kingship.
+Happy birthday to one of England’s most notable monarchs, King Edward I, who was born on 17 (or the early hours of the 18th) June 1239 to King Henry III and Eleanor of Provence at the Palace of Westminster.
+Edward’s moniker as king was Longshanks because he was so tall, but he could have justifiably been called Edward the Great and Terrible, because he did some astoundingly awesome and yet horrific things in the name of kingship.

 The Jewish population were deprived of their money and property in the course of the expulsion, and many of the refugees were also deprived of their lives.
 Edward, of course, kept all the proceeds of this cleansing for the crown.
 He then took these ill-gotten gains and financed some attempted cultural genocide against the Welsh and Scottish.
 He wanted, no more and no less, than to make the Welsh and Scots into his subjects and to do that he needed to make them part of England.
 In addition to killing the inhabitants of those countries, he stripped them of their symbols of nationality.
 He wanted no one to remain Welsh or Scots; it was Englishman or nothing.
 He had sadly underestimated the Welsh and Scots regarding their attachment to their heritage, but he did a lot of damage trying to enforce cultural uniformity.